 We have three research groups:

-Our current research projects fall into research themes:
+Our current research projects fall into four research themes:

 Marine Ecosystems and Habitats